Valley Metro Bus: Customer service

+The Transit Book (known until December 2008 as the Bus Book, and mentioned above) is a schedule and map book that is updated twice yearly.

+An automated next scheduled arrival service, NextRide, provides future arrival times for routes that serve a bus stop or light rail station.
+It includes a text messaging service as well as an online tracker.

 Passenger information systems

 Like most major cities, all buses (except for the non-Phoenix circulator vehicles) include the Route Scout on-board passenger information system, which includes a lighted marquee displaying the correct date and time, and an audio and visual Stop Requested announcement.
-Automatic Voice Annunciation (AVA) for audio and visual announcements for each major intersection, as well as minor cross streets.